Health, Safety, and Physical Campus

 Masks with exhalation valves or vents of any kind may not be worn.
 Face shields are primarily worn for eye protection, are not known to aid with source control, and therefore may not be worn as a substitute for a face mask.

-- Concern around the efficacy of bandanas or gators is growing and therefore, they are not recommended.
+- There is signifigant concern around the efficacy of bandanas or gators and therefore, they are not recommended.

 - Masks with clear windows are only recommended for students with speech or hearing deficits.